Laser-based Scribing of CIGS Solar Cell Material Structures for Monolithic Module Integration

 where α is the absorption coefficient, λ is the wavelength, and k is the extinction coefficient for the material at that wavelength.

-Table 2 presents examples of optical penetration depths for typical solar cell layers at various wavelengths1.
-Determining a laser beam wavelength that can produce an ablative shockwave may be done with reference to Table 2 or by calculating the optical penetration depth for a particular material and wavelength.
-For example, to remove a CIGS layer of 1000 nm, Table 2 shows that wavelengths of 1000 nm or 1040 nm may be used 1(both having optical penetration depths greater than 1000 nm).
+Table 2 presents examples of optical penetration depths for wavelengths in typical solar cell layers [1].
+Determining laser beam wavelength that can produce an ablative shockwave as describe above may be done with reference to Table 2 or by determining an optical penetration depth for a particular material and wavelength.
+For example, to remove a CIGS layer of 1000 nm, Table 2 shows that wavelengths of 1000 nm or 1040 nm may be used [1] (both having optical penetration depths greater than 1000 nm).

 Table 2.
 Optical penetration depths of various solar cell layers [1]